strohs/springboot-blogen-vuejs/README.md

 ===================================
 This is a [Vue.js](https://vuejs.org) version of my [Blogen](https://github.com/strohs/springboot-blogen) fullstack application.

-Blogen is a fictitous micro-blogging / message board website that I use as a basis for exploring different frontend and backend technologies.
+Blogen is a fictitious micro-blogging / message board website that I use as a basis for exploring different frontend and backend technologies.
 The [first](https://github.com/strohs/springboot-blogen) version of Blogen uses Spring Boot and Spring MVC to power the backend, along with [thymeleaf](https://www.thymeleaf.org/) to render the view layer.